The Best Indoor Plants for Your Bathroom

 2. Aloe Vera

-The majestic aloe vera plant is a type of succulent that is not only a beauty in the bathroom, but it provides a host of benefits for skin and health.
-The clear gel inside the leaves soothes burns, heals cuts, and moisturizes the skin.
-Aloe vera juice and pulp are both excellent for digestive health, lower blood sugar, and have laxative properties.
+The majestic aloe vera plant is a type of succulent that is not only a beauty in the bathroom, but it provides a host of benefits.
+The clear gel inside the leaves soothes burns, heals cuts, and moisturises the skin.

 Keep aloe vera plants in a moderately sunny window, but don’t overexpose the plants to intense sunlight.
 Be mindful not to overwater aloe vera, as this plant is hardy and readily absorbs moisture in humid spaces.